 Grand multiparity (delivery of ≥ 5 viable fetuses)

 Subinvolution (incomplete involution) of the placental site (which usually occurs early but may occur as late as 1 month after delivery)

-Uterine fibroids Uterine Fibroids Uterine fibroids are benign uterine tumors of smooth muscle origin.
-Fibroids frequently cause abnormal uterine bleeding, pelvic pain and pressure, urinary and intestinal symptoms, and pregnancy... read more may contribute to postpartum hemorrhage.
+Uterine fibroids Uterine Fibroids Uterine fibroids (leiomyomas) are benign smooth muscle tumors of the uterus.
+Fibroids frequently cause abnormal uterine bleeding and pelvic pressure and sometimes urinary or intestinal symptoms... read more may contribute to postpartum hemorrhage.
 A history of postpartum hemorrhage may indicate increased risk.

 Diagnosis of postpartum hemorrhage is clinical (eg, noting the amount of blood lost, monitoring vital signs).